 I had an old end table that was pretty shabby.
 This post shows how I transformed this old end table into a red chalk paint end table.

 Chalk paint is the new rage in upcycling old pieces of furniture.
-Annie Sloan is a famous brand of chalk paint, but there are many out there.
-Click here to watch a video about how they describe the process and the benefits of using chalk paint.
+Annie Sloan is a famous chalk paint brand, but many are out there.
+Click here to watch a video describing the process and the benefits of using chalk paint.
 Visit our other chalk paint projects here.
 NOTE: I didn't use Annie Sloan paints here.

 I used one ArtMinds Chalk Paint True Red and one Art Minds Antique Wax for the finish.
 It was purchased at Michael's.
-This one red container was all that was needed for this red chalk paint end table.
+This one red container was all needed for this red chalk paint end table.
 I only used one antique wax container too.
-And, I still have some leftover for another future project.
+And I still have some leftovers for another future project.
 Many people choose other lighter colors for this project, but since my furniture in this room is dark cherry, I didn't want to have the piece stand out.

 How to transform a shabby end table?